 - Legal expenses insurance

-We can discuss with you availability of any legal expenses insurance cover you may have to pay your costs.
+However we can also discuss with you availability of any legal expenses insurance cover you may have to pay your lega bills.
 You may be surprised to find how many people actually have legal expense insurance to cover these kind of claims.

 Will my solicitor be able to pay any compensation I’m awarded?

-When suing your solicitor you should be aware that each and every law firm in England and Wales is obliged to have a comprehensive insurance policy that covers their professional practice.
+Each and every law firm in England and Wales must have a comprehensive insurance policy that covers negligent advice.
 This compulsory insurance policy covers an absolute minimum of £2,000,000 – and many firms have much higher insurance cover.

 How to pursue a claim for professional negligence